maciejhirsz/kobold/examples/invoice/README.md

         * Save a backup of the file by clicking the associated "Save to CSV file" button
             * Note: The downloaded file should be prefixed with `#main,` to indicate it uses the `TableVariant::Main` table
     * Upload, edit (saves in local storage), and download a backup to a CSV file for the "Details" table
-        * Repeat steps used for the "Main" table, but similar to `mock_file_details` in state.rs, and prefixed with `#details,` instead, and stored under `kobald.invoice.details` in Local Storage instead.
+        * Repeat steps used for the "Main" table, but similar to example in folder ./data/details.csv and `mock_file_details` in state.rs, and prefixed with `#details,` instead, and stored under `kobald.invoice.details` in Local Storage instead.

 * Contributing Guidelines
     * Format `cargo fmt --all` before pushing commits